 If you’re sensitive to these proteins, touching or inhaling them causes your immune system to overreact and release a chemical called histamine, leading to an allergic reaction.
 Symptoms can include red, itchy and watery eyes and nose; sneezing; coughing; tickly or sore throat; itchy skin; and most serious of all, difficulty breathing.

 For many people with asthma, this release of histamine can make asthma symptoms worse.

 It’s also possible to be allergic to something connected with the pet − for example, the cage or tank they’re kept in, the food they eat, the antibacterial hand gel you use after touching them, or the cleaning products you use.

 If you or your child is slightly allergic to animals, your allergy symptoms (itching, redness, sneezing, coughing) may not appear until after several days of contact with the animal.

-1. If you don’t keep pets...
+1. If you don’t have a pet

-2. If you live with pets
+2. If you have a pet

 - Try to keep pets out of your bedroom and, where possible, living area.